Home

 A simpler summary of what is known is found here https://tinyurl.com/nwpaj

 My molecular genomics shows that 1,25-DPrimary biologically active vitamin D hormone.
 Activates the vitamin D nuclear receptor.
 Produced by hydroxylation of 25-D. Also known as 1,25-dihydroxycholecalciferol, 1,25-hydroxyvitamin D and calcitirol. directly acts on the alpha-1-Thyroid receptor, with higher affinity even than it has for the VDRThe Vitamin D Receptor.
 A nuclear receptor located throughout the body that plays a key role in the innate immune response..
-This is clearly an important pathway towards the osteopenia we often see in Th1 disease, especially when folks exhibit hypothyroid symptoms.
+This is clearly an important pathway towards the osteopenia we often see in Th1 diseaseAny of the chronic inflammatory diseases caused by bacterial pathogens., especially when folks exhibit hypothyroid symptoms.

 …Trevor…